 Cleaning Kitchen Cabinets

 A clean and happy kitchen is a wonderful thing.
-Unfortunately, they don’t yet clean themselves.
+Unfortunately, kitchen cabinets don’t yet clean themselves.
 Nobody likes it, but we all have to do it from time to time.
-People always call and ask how and what they should be using to clean their cabinets.
+People always ask me to recommend the best cleaning products for their cabinets and how it’s done.
 Really, there is no specialized equipment necessary – just some everyday things you already have, a little elbow grease, and a couple of quick techniques will take care of your everyday cleaning requirements.

 First off, kitchen cabinets grab on to more grease, food particles, dirt, smoke, and grime than most other parts of your home – unless you have a habit of grilling in your living room (which I really wouldn’t recommend).
 It’s always easier to get them clean if you don’t let the greasy messes set around for too long before cleaning.